 The amendment in question, according to Hinchey and Markey, seeks to rework a large number of royalty-free leases that were issued by the Department of Interior in 1998 and 1999.
 The agency failed to include in the lease contracts price ceilings for oil and gas, which when exceeded make production from the leases royalty bearing.
 The Government Accountability Office (GAO) estimates the federal government is losing billions of dollars as a result of the omissions.

-Markey and Hinchey say that producers holding the 1998 and 1999 royalty-free leases would be able to bid on future leases if they agree to renegotiate their existing leases to allow for the suspension of royalty relief when oil and gas prices reach certain levels.
-But Cavaney pointed out that language in the Interior appropriations bill "does not say anything with regard to renegotiating the referenced leases."
-Its chief purpose is to "penalize" offshore producers, he said.
+Markey and Hinchey say that producers holding the 1998 and 1999 royalty-free leases would be able to bid on new leases in 2007 if they agree to renegotiate their existing leases to allow for the suspension of royalty relief when oil and gas prices reach certain levels.
+But Cavaney pointed out that language in the Interior appropriations bill “does not say anything with regard to renegotiating the referenced leases.”
+Its chief purpose is to “penalize” offshore producers, he said.

 Cavaney contends the amendment “risks sacrificing” the government’s royalty-relief program, which he said has been a “huge success” over the years.
 As a result of the program, “overall deepwater gas production is up 407% and oil production has risen 386% since 1996, providing billions in revenue to the federal government,” he said.
 “Given the high cost of deepwater exploration, much of this production would not have happened without the royalty-relief program.”